 Working with Your Product’s Status

-After you create an In-App Purchase product record in iTunes Connect, the product appears in the Manage In-App Purchases page for the app.
+After you create an In-App Purchase product record in iTunes Connect, the product appears in the In-App Purchases page for the app.
 This chapter describes the status values used to describe the state of the products and shows you how to change a product’s status, its availability on the store, and its pricing.

 About In-App Purchase Product Statuses